Helpful information for borrowers impacted by natural disasters

 - If your property is damaged:

-Indicate (a) if you will file an insurance claim, or (b) the status of your insurance claim if you already filed
+- Indicate (a) if you will file an insurance claim or (b) the status of your insurance claim if you have already filed.

-- If your work, or your ability to get to work, was impacted:
+- If your work or ability to get to work was impacted:

-Briefly explain how your work, or your ability to get to work, was impacted and indicate how long you will be impacted.
+- Briefly explain how your work or ability to get to work was impacted and indicate how long it will affect you.

 If you need to file an insurance loss claim

-b.
-Provide purchase receipts if available, or estimate how much the belongings cost and when you bought them.
+- Provide purchase receipts, if available, or estimate how much the belongings cost and when you bought them.

 Be wary of fraud!
 Follow these tips to avoid trouble and get repairs done right.